 2. In the myths of some cultures, the end of the world is predicted to occur in the winter, preceded by a heavy snow storm.

 An excessive fear of being a victim of cholera.

 An abnormal fear of dancing that may be caused by being touched, especially by someone of the opposite sex, which may be related to sexual fears.

 A fear of having money or wealth.
 This phobia is also linked to excessive concerns about cleanliness and avoidance of germs known to be carried on much-handled money.
 Many chrematophobiacs

-will quit handling money all together or they will begin to wear gloves as a protection agains germs.
+handling money all together or they will begin to wear gloves as a protection agains germs.

 The fear of losing money is said to represent a phobia of losing the external validation of ones self-esteem that may be provided if one has possession of a significant amount of money.

 chromatophobia, chromophobia, chrematophobia: